 Verticals that will be affected by the imposed tariffs include consumer electronics and cotton products.
 Many US branded electronic products rely on China for supply of intermediate products or assembly of end products.
 This means eCommerce retailers throughout the world that carry US electronic products – processed or assembled in China – will most likely inherit the higher costs.
 End products made with aluminium components such as canned food or household appliances could also be affected.

 Non-US based brands in these verticals, or brands whose value chains do not pass through from China to US, will likely be unaffected by the tariffs.
 In fact, we could expect to see greater demand for products from these companies as their retail prices are maintained.
 In the consumer electronics space, the proliferation of low-cost high-quality Chinese products such as smart phones in the Southeast Asian region could be accelerated by the tariffs imposed, potentially leading to a major shift in market share from US brands to Chinese brands.

 However, with any opportunity comes challenges.
 Each Southeast Asian country is unique in its own way with differing political and socio-economic situations.
-Technological adoption is also not as advanced as developed economies like the US and China, especially in areas supporting e-commerce growth such as payments.
+Technological adoption is also not as advanced as developed economies like the US and China, especially in areas supporting e-commerce growth such as payments, but solutions such as eCommerce delivery services facilitating cash on delivery exist.
 Furthermore, geographical dispersion of the countries and its inhabitants in the region presents logistics obstacles for many online retailers.